 Perform manual tests

 To test your app on a mobile device or Flutterflow test on iPhone, you need to download and install the FlutterFlow app from the App Store or Google Play Store.
-The FlutterFlow app allows you to scan a QR code from your FlutterFlow project and run your app on your mobile device.
+The FlutterFlow mobile app allows you to scan a QR code completed by your FlutterFlow project and run your app on your real device.

 To set up testing on a mobile device, follow these steps

-- Open your FlutterFlow project and click on the Run button at the top right corner of the screen.
+- Open your FlutterFlow project and click on the Run button at the top right corner of the screen sizes.

 - Select the Mobile option and click on the Generate QR Code button.